Holiday closures for the Bryan-College Station area

 Bush Library

 The George H.W.
-Bush Presidential Library and museum is closed New Year's Day.
-The museum will close at noon on New Year's Eve.
+Bush Presidential Library and museum is closed New Year’s Day.
+The museum will close at noon Friday.

 Schools